TheFormulaCruisers/libcan/README.md

   * @note
   * @bug

+## Macros

+The following macros may be specified when compiling the source:

+  * CAN_REV_2A or CAN_REV_2B
+  * CAN_RX_MSGBUF_SIZE
+  * CAN_TX_MSGBUF_SIZE

 ## Build

 The _tools_ folder contains an ATMEL Studio project that may be used to build the test program located in _tests_.
-The project is setup to link to the files in _inc_ and _src_, thus avoiding unnecessary copies.
-Its build-in compiler includes _inc_ as well.
+The project is setup to refer to the original files in _inc_ and _src_, thus avoiding unnecessary copies.
+Its build-in compiler includes _inc_ as well (_Properties > Toolchain > Directories_).
+Macros are defined at _Properties > Toolchain > Symbols_.

 A makefile is provided, but is not setup to generate a programmable image.
 By using _make_, one may easily check whether the program compiles correctly and without warnings.

-## Macros

-The following macros should be specified when compiling the system:

-  * CAN_REV_2A or CAN_REV_2B
-  * CAN_RX_MSGBUF_SIZE
-  * CAN_TX_MSGBUF_SIZE

 ## Devices